 Concerns about the behaviour of staff must be taken directly to the head teacher.
-If the concern is about the head teacher, the Chair of Governors should be contacted or the Local Authority Designated Officer (LADO) on 0151 511 7925
+If the concern is about the head teacher the Chair of Governors should be contacted on ditton.chair@wpat.uk or the Local Authority Designated Officer (LADO) on 0151 511 7229.

-If you still have concerns you must escalate the matter to the CEO of the Trust Louise Smith.
-If your concern still remains please contact Children's Social Care on telephone number 0151 907 8305
+If you still have concerns you must escalate the matter to the CEO of the Trust.
+If your concern still remains please contact Children's Social Care on telephone number 0151 907 8305.